Synobsys/synobsys.github.io/how-to/how-to-draft-a-rest-api.md

         * What are you building: Service
         * Name: \[Domain concept API\] (Sample Product API)
         * Description: ?
-        * Upload icon: upload an meaninfull icon
+        * Upload icon: upload an meaningful icon
         * Create App
-    1. Go to Service Studio, wait until the application synchronised from lifetime and open the application
+    1. Go to Service Studio, wait until the application synchronized from lifetime and open the application
     1. Add Canonical Scheme module
         * Name: SampleProductSchema_Lib
         * Type: Library
         * Set the description to: "Sample Product concept canonical schema."
         * Publish the module
-    1. Add Canonical Business Logic CBL Lmodule
+    1. Add Canonical Business Logic CBL module
         * Name: SampleProduct_CBL
         * Type: Service
-        * Set the description to: "SampleProduct Canonical Business Logis (CBL).
-Provides server actions to be used for exposing data in web services tranforming the Entity records to the canonical schema."
+        * Set the description to: "SampleProduct Canonical Business Logic (CBL).
+Provides server actions to be used for exposing data in web services transforming the Entity records to the canonical schema."
         * Publish the module
     1. Add API Module
         * Name: SampleProduct_API